actions/setup-java/README.md

   - `check-latest`: Setting this option makes the action to check for the latest available version for the version spec.

-  - `cache`: Quick [setup caching](#caching-packages-dependencies) for the dependencies managed through one of the predifined package managers.
+  - `cache`: Quick [setup caching](#caching-packages-dependencies) for the dependencies managed through one of the predefined package managers.
 It can be one of "maven", "gradle" or "sbt".

   #### Maven options
   The action has a bunch of inputs to generate maven's [settings.xml](https://maven.apache.org/settings.html) on the fly and pass the values to Apache Maven GPG Plugin as well as Apache Maven Toolchains.
 See [advanced usage](docs/advanced-usage.md) for more.

   - `overwrite-settings`: By default action overwrites the settings.xml.
-In order to skip generation of file if it exists set this to `false`.
+In order to skip generation of file if it exists, set this to `false`.

   - `server-id`: ID of the distributionManagement repository in the pom.xml file.
 Default is `github`.